Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Camberley and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Camberley and New Zealand rental homes where it is reasonably practicable to put in.

-• Private landlords and property managers have to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.
+• Property managers and private landlords must make sure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024